manuelJung/redux-ruleset/docs/apiReference/consequence_fn_return.md

 # consequence function return type

 `Consequences` can also return a function.
-When this happens the `consequence` will be active forever and cann only be canceled when the rule is removed or a concurrency event happens.
+When this happens the `consequence` will be active forever and can only be canceled when the rule is removed (e.g by [addUntil](./saga_addUntil_return.md)) or a concurrency event happens.
 The returned function will be called after the `consequence` was canceled.

 This is very usefull when it comes to sockets.
 Let's say we have socket api (like firebase) that listens to the auth-state of the user: